scalarwaves/iloa/README.md

 iloa is a powerful tool for gaining knowledge from the command line.
 It queries [DuckDuckGo](https://duckduckgo.com/api), [Encyclopedia of Life](http://eol.org/), [Weather Underground](https://www.wunderground.com/), [Wikipedia](https://www.wikipedia.org), [Wolfram|Alpha](https://www.wolframalpha.com/about.html), and more through meta-searches.
 See the [wiki](https://github.com/drawnepicenter/iloa/wiki) for more info.

+## Platform

+Looking for testers on OSX.
+Well tested on Linux.
+Will test on Windows.
+Supported Node.js versions:

+- 7.x
+- 6.x
+- 5.x
+- 4.x - Works but it's really slow

 ## Installation

 To initialize the config file and load themes, your NODE_PATH environment variable must point to the **lib/node_modules** directory of the Node.js installation.
 You can set this path automatically like this: